mosip/mosip-infra/deployment/v3/logging/README.md

 ```
 Note :  Make sure that you select Output as "Elasticsearch", Target as "http",  Host as "elasticsearch-master" and Port as 9200.

 * Set ClusterFlow Filter with `filter.yaml`.
-Copy the contents of filter.yaml into the clusterflow Filters (after deleting the default content).
+Copy the contents of filter.yaml into the clusterflow Filters (after clearing the default content)
 * Set the Outputs within the Cluster Flow as the name of the ClusterOutputs.

 Note that with this filter any json object received in `log` field will be parsed into individual fields and indexed.